 Our latest manifesto, launched in October 2015, sets out our five year vision for the line.

-In our first eight years we have achieved:
+In our first eleven years we have achieved:

 - Community Rail status for the line